Château de Prague

 Pros

-• Metro, trams, trains: the city's hub
+• Metro, trams, trains: the city's main transit hub

 Cons

-• Wenceslas Square restless at night
+• Wenceslas Square gets rowdy at night

 4

-Vinohrady & Žižkov Est
+Vinohrady & Žižkov East

-for cafés, parks and local nights
+for cafes, parks, and local nightlife

 Where to stay in this area